Southland > GPs / Accident & Urgent Medical Care > WellSouth Primary Health Network >

 Read more about LARC methods here

 A patient portal is a secure online tool provided by GP practices that can allow convenient access to your health information as well as interaction with the practice e.g. booking appointments and requesting repeat prescriptions.
-Access to make appointments, order prescriptions, and see test blood and X ray results
+Once our new Practice Management System has been embedded we will make this facility available.

 A patient portal is a secure online tool provided by GP practices that can allow convenient access to your health information as well as interaction with the practice e.g. booking appointments and requesting repeat prescriptions.